A Comprehensive Guide to Mastering Terraform Lambda Modules

 )

-- Define terraform options containing input variables and settings.
+2. Defines terraform options with input variables and settings.

 func TestTerraformLambdaModule(t *testing.T) {